-All over the country, geraniums flaunt their red and scarlet, rose, pink, and white blooms with a gay abandon that few other plants can rival.
+All over the country, seasonal bedding geraniums flaunt their red and scarlet, rose, pink, and white blooms with a gay abandon that few other plants can rival.
 In boxes on city fire escapes and rooftops, in window boxes on suburban and country houses, in tubs and pots on terraces and patios, and in hanging baskets of the porches of summer cottages, they are beloved and cherished plants.

 The geranium needs sun to bloom; it tolerates shade, where it is usually handled as a foliage plant.
 What it resents is too much moisture and a rich diet.
 Kept too wet, the leaves turn yellow; given a heavy soil, one high in nitrogen plants go to foliage and flower sparingly.

 Even if you choose no other plants, you could have a varied potted garden of single and double zonal, fancy-leaved or variegated, scented-leaved, ivy and Lady or Martha Washington geraniums (also called show or fancy geraniums).

 The zonal geranium is characterized by dark circular markings on the rounded green leaves.
 Double types dominate the trade and are offered by florists in the spring for planting in gardens and window boxes.

 Variegated geraniums, with leaves that are often brilliantly colored, are attractive even out of bloom.
 Set among green-leaved geraniums and other foliage plants, pots of the variegated plants add color and pattern.

 The trailing, ivy-leaved geraniums are among the most profuse flowering when grown under favorable conditions.
 They dislike shade and high humidity and thrive best in climates with warm days and cool nights